meghdadFar/snlp/README.md

 `pip3 install snlp`

-For different functionalities, see worked examples below:
+See the description of different functionalities with worked examples below.

 ### Text Cleaning

 *snlp* implements an easy to use and powerful function for cleaning up the text (`clean_text`).
-Using, `clean_text`, you can first what pattern to accept via `regex_pattern` argument, what pattern to drop via `drop` argument, and what pattern to replace via `replace` argument.
+Using, `clean_text`, you can choose what pattern to accept via `regex_pattern` argument, what pattern to drop via `drop` argument, and what pattern to replace via `replace` argument.
 You can also specify the maximum length of tokens.
 Let's use the IMDB Sentiment Dataset as an example.